 With the importance of VOC in mind, I share my favorite vendors and platforms that excel in collecting, analyzing and prioritizing VOC insights in upcoming articles.
 These insights help business teams take action to create and improve customer satisfaction and brand loyalty.
 I’m also talking about best practices around “Voice of Employee.”

 After all, VOE + VOC = the path to DoingCXRight.

-If you are looking to increase your skills and transform your organization, sign up for our newsletter!
-When you register, you access our whitepaper: How to Go from CX Novice to CX Expert.
+If you are looking to increase your skills and transform your organization, sign up for my newsletter!
+When you register, you access my whitepaper: How to Go from CX Novice to CX Expert.

 *All opinions expressed on the DoingCXRight Blog and site pages are the authors’ alone and do not reflect the opinions of or imply the endorsement of employers or other organizations.